whizzml/examples/readme.md

   or regression) and turns it into a binary classification problem with the two classes "normal" and "anomalous".

+## How to install WhizzML packages

+WhizzML packages contain both a number of scripts and the libraries they depend on.
+They can be installed in either of the following ways:

+### Using bigmler

+If you have bigmler installed in your system, just checkout the repository 'whizzml/examples' and, at its top level, issue the command:

+        make compile PKG=example-name

+replacing "example-name" with the actual example name.
+That will create all of the example's scripts and libraries for you.

+### Using the web UI

+- Install each of the libraries seperately, using the urls to each of their folders.
+(For example, https://github.com/whizzml/examples/tree/master/clean-dataset/clean-data)

+- Install each of the scripts seperately, using the urls to each of their folders.

+- If a script requires a library, you will get the error message 'Library ../my-library not loaded.'
+Load the library by clicking in the textbox above the error message and typing the first few letters of the library's name.
+Select the library, then create the script as usual.

 ## Compiling packages and running tests

 The [makefile](makefile) at the top level provides targets to register